 So was the demo that followed.

 And I thought the non-demo version would keep it that way.
-Many of these songs were born while the two of us were playing acoustic guitar.
+Many of these songs were born while the two of us were playing acoustic guitars.
 It made sense to use that as a starting point and build from there.
 But after a while, I got to thinking it might be a nice bit of contrast to have one or two songs not lean on acoustic stringed things at all, and I started to wonder what this one would sound like electrified.

 I grabbed the Kay Thin Twin and gave it a try.
-Natalie reminded me what a great friend that axe was when she played it for a few songs on CAT & CORMORANT after I’d been neglecting it for a while.
+Natalie reminded me what a great friend that guitar was when she played it for a few songs on CAT & CORMORANT after I’d been neglecting it for a while.
 The two interlocking main guitar parts were played on the Kay.
 The other guitar accents and the distorted not-quite-lead guitar that comes in for the instrumental end section were all played on a Telecaster.
 The little harmonica bits from the demo carried over, along with the hazy wordless vocal stuff near the end.

 It took me a while to get the lead vocal right once I wasn’t singing it cross-legged on my bed into a tiny laptop microphone I couldn’t see.
-Too much force and the pensive mood would be broken.
+Too much force and the meditative mood would be broken.
 Not enough and it would sound like I was sleepwalking through the song.

 I think I found the right balance in the end.

 I wanted to wedge a small shortwave radio inside of a tree with a hole large enough to accommodate it and small enough to hold it in place, and then take a picture of that.
 It wasn’t to be.
 I couldn’t find the little shortwave feller I’ve got kicking around somewhere in the basement (or the garage, or Switzerland…who knows where that thing is), and I was going to have a tough time finding a tree sympathetic to my plight.